AggressiveWaffle/DogAPI/README.md

 # Found a Bug?
 Want to Contribute?

-Nothing's ever perfect, but please let me know by creating an issue (make sure there isn't an existing one about it already), and we'll try and work out a fix for it!
 If you have any good ideas, or want to contribute, feel free to either make an Issue with the Proposal, or just make a PR from your Fork.

 ----

 ### Special Thanks

 This repo contains an aspnetcore + Vue.js 2 starter template (VS2017).
-The template is based on the [original starter templates](https://blogs.msdn.microsoft.com/webdev/2017/02/14/building-single-page-applications-on-asp-net-core-with-javascriptservices/) (Angular, Knockout, React, Aurelia), which can be found [here](https://github.com/aspnet/JavaScriptServices/tree/dev/templates)